YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

 The Logic App workflow de-serializes the JSON payload and submits its elements as inputs to the Azure `New-ResourceGroup` runbook.
 When the Azure Runbook completes, a Logic Apps action returns an HTTP response with the results of the runbook action serialized as JSON.

-The Logic App was created in the Azure portal using the graphical design and is depicted in the following diagram:
+The Logic App **itsautomation-dev-itsfd-logicapp** was created in the Azure portal using the graphical design and is depicted in the following diagram:

 ![ResourceGroupLogicApp](assets/ResourceGroupLogicApp.png)